ChiefGyk3D/budgeting_tools/README.md

 Usage:

 ```
-python3 savings_goal_tracker.py --goal 10000 --current-savings 2000 --monthly-contribution 500
+python3 savings_goal_tracker.py --goal X --current-savings Y --monthly-contribution Z
 ```

-This command will calculate how many months it will take to reach a savings goal of $10,000, starting with $2,000 and saving $500 per month.
+Replace X with your savings goal, Y with your current savings, and Z with your monthly contribution.
+This command will calculate how many months it will take to reach your savings goal.

 Remember that this script doesn't take into account interest earned on your savings, or any changes in your monthly contributions over time.

-### Budget Planner

 ## Dependencies

-The scripts require Python's built-in modules argparse and datetime.
+The scripts require Python's built-in modules argparse, calendar, and datetime.

 ## Limitations